2YOU

 88.9 FM (call sign 2YOU) is a community radio station broadcasting from Tamworth, Australia and is available online via iHeartRadio.

+88.9/99.5fm Services North West NSW, Liverpool Plains and New England.

 88.9 FM was the first FM station in Tamworth and has been broadcasting since 1983 across parts of the New England and Northwest.
 88.9 FM is a member of the Community Broadcasting Association of Australia (CBAA) and aims to be a local voice for the Tamworth, New England/Northwest/Liverpool Plains area, offering regional news, outside broadcasts, local information, community announcements, coverage of major events and broadcasting essential emergency information.

-The station's main frequency is 88.9 MHz on the FM band, with a repeater 96.3 MHz in the Liverpool Plains area covering Quirindi and Werris Creek.
+The station's main frequency is 88.9 MHz on the FM band, with a repeater 99.5 MHz in the Liverpool Plains area covering Quirindi and Werris Creek.

-2YOU FM beginnings
+History

-2YOU FM started in tiny studios out the back of the old computer fiscal building in Marius street Tamworth, although the studio, administration and library were actually in the rear off Dowe Ave in the old laundry rooms.
-The studio were lined with egg cartons for insulation it had two B&W turntables, a cassette player, a six slider panel and a microphone.
-From such humble beginnings 2YOU FM had moved twice more, to 324A Peel street in 1984 and to current studios the National Trust Railway Building in Darling Street East Tamworth.
+2YOU FM started in small studios on Marius Street Tamworth.
+The walls of the studio were lined with egg cartons for sound insulation.
+It had two B&W turntable, a cassette player, a six-slider panel and a microphone.
+The studio moved twice, to Peel Street in 1984 and then to the National Trust Railway Building on Darling Street, East Tamworth.